Wiktorxd-1/somtomorrow/README.md

 ### Other

 - [x] Add better error handling at login (from Vik)
-- [ ] Add some caching and async stuff so users do not have to wait for the paige to load they just have to wait for the content to load
+- [x] Add some async stuff so users do not have to wait for the paige to load they just have to wait for the content to load
+- [ ] Add caching, probs backend-database caching with Flask-Sessions?

 ### Auth